ibm-cloud-docs/hs-crypto/set-rotation-policy.md

 1. [Log in to the {{site.data.keyword.cloud_notm}} console](https://{DomainName}/){: external}.
 2. Go to **Menu** &gt; **Resource List** to view a list of your resources.
 3. From your {{site.data.keyword.cloud_notm}} resource list, select your provisioned instance of {{site.data.keyword.hscrypto}}.
-4. On the application details page, use the **Keys** table to browse the keys in your service.
+4. On the **Manage** page, use the **Keys** table to browse the keys in your service.
-5. Click the overflow icon to open a list of options for a specific key.
+5. Click the overflow (...) icon to open a list of options for a specific key.
-6. From the options menu, click **Manage policy** to manage the rotation policy for the key.
+6. From the options menu, click **Edit policy** to manage the rotation policy for the key.
 7. From the list of rotation options, select a frequency of rotation in months.

     If your key has an existing rotation policy, the interface displays the key's existing rotation period.

-8. Click **Create policy** to set the policy for the key.
+8. Click **Save policy** to set the policy for the key.

-When it's time to rotate the key based on the rotation interval that you specify, {{site.data.keyword.hscrypto}} automatically replaces the root key with new key material. -->
+When it's time to rotate the key based on the rotation interval that you specify, {{site.data.keyword.hscrypto}} automatically replaces the root key with new key material.

 ## Managing rotation policies with the API
 {: #manage-rotation-policies-api}